-The popular and general idea is that if no particular expression of a proposition is identical to that proposition, then the proposition must be distinguishable not only from a specific expression of it, but from all expressions of it.
+The popular and general idea (at least in Anglo-American analytic philosophy) is that if no particular expression of a proposition is identical to that proposition, then the proposition must be distinguishable not only from a specific expression of it, but from all expressions of it.
 The argument is usually that a proposition is distinguishable from a particular expression of it.
-However, perhaps the truth is that it is the sum of all possible linguistic expressions of it.
-That is, when all possible expressions of the proposition are in, as it were, there is nothing left out of the proposition.
-There is nothing else to say about it.
-And if there's nothing else to say about the ostensibly expression-independent proposition that hasn't been said by the sum of all its linguistic expressions, then perhaps there is no distinction between them at all.
+However, perhaps the truth is that it's the sum of all possible linguistic expressions of it.
+That is, when all possible expressions of the proposition are in, then there's nothing left out of the proposition.
+There's nothing else to say about it.
+And if there's nothing else to say about the ostensibly expression-independent proposition that hasn't been said by the sum of all its linguistic expressions, then perhaps there's no distinction between them at all.

-Despite the fact that many different sentential expressions can express the same proposition, it's still nevertheless the case that we never actually come across a proposition as it is free or independent of sentential expressions.
+Despite the fact that many different sentential expressions can express the same proposition, it's still nevertheless the case that we never actually come across a proposition as it is free from - or independent of - sentential expressions.

 We can say that a proposition can indeed be variously expressed by many expressions.
 It also follows that an expression can also be variously expressed by other expressions.
-In that sense, E can take the place of P. Now we can say that an expression can be variously expressed by various expressions as well as the expression that we initially took to be the proposition.
+In that sense, E (expression) can take the place of P (proposition).
+Now we can say that an expression can be variously expressed by various expressions as well as the expression that we initially took to be the proposition.
 In that sense, the proposition is only an expression that has somehow been given a special status.
-It can be said that a proposition is the sum of all the possible and actual expressions that assert the same thing.
+It can be said that a proposition is the sum of all the possible - and actual - expressions which assert the same thing.
 However, in principle we could account for all the various expressions of a given statement.
 Any that go unaccounted for will still be expressions of some kind.
-In addition, I stress the proposition/expression above precisely because it's an expression that has been given a special status.
+In addition, I stress the proposition/expression above precisely because it's an expression (this time) that's been given a special status.

 The key question is:

-Can the content of a proposition be separated from the form of the expression?
+Can the content of a proposition be separated from the form of that expression?

 What sort of existence and identity does a proposition have before it finds itself ‘in’ an expression?
 Do we ever have the content of a statement before the statement itself?

 It can be admitted that what constitutes a proposition (facts, truth-conditions, abstract objects, possible worlds.... take your pick) exist separately from all sentences; though not the proposition itself.
-Books can exist separately from libraries; though when they are brought together, they constitute a library but were not themselves libraries before they were brought together.
+Books can exist separately from libraries; though when they're brought together, they constitute a library (but were not themselves libraries before they were brought together).

-Many mind-independent things may be necessary for propositions; though only these things plus sentences or expressions are sufficient for propositions.
-This is what makes the proposition realist make a mistake.
-Many of the constituents of propositions may indeed be mind-independent, or even abstract, and therefore separate and separable from sentences.
-Many propositional realists therefore conclude that truth, truth-conditions, propositions etc. are separable from sentences.
+Many mind-independent things may be necessary for propositions; though only these things plus sentences (or expressions) are sufficient for propositions.
+This is what makes the proposition-realist make a mistake.
+Many of the constituents of propositions may indeed be mind-independent (or even abstract) and therefore separate - and separable - from sentences.
+Many proposition-realists therefore conclude that truth, truth-conditions, propositions etc. are separable from sentences.

-Michael Dummett goes into detail as to why Frege believed that there is such a distinction between a proposition and its linguistic expression – or, in Frege’s case, between a sentence and the ‘Thought’ which it expresses:
+Michael Dummett goes into detail as to why Frege believed that there's such a distinction between a proposition and its linguistic expression – or, in Frege’s case, between a sentence and the "Thought" which it expresses:

 "[A thought is] not true for you and false for me, it’s not true at one time and false at another time."

-This leads us of course to the conclusion that the thought itself is precise and explicit.
+This leads us to the conclusion that the Thought itself is precise and explicit.

 So despite Dummett’s defence of the existence of abstract propositions, he acknowledges the fact that the proposition/expression dichotomy may not amount to much.

-The amounts to the evident point that even if abstract propositions exist, what we say about them, or when we express them, this evidently needs to be done with sentences.
-Thus we must ‘attach’ truth to sentences even if it is really propositions which are the true bearers of truth.
-If it's the case that a sentence expresses a proposition, then it will still be the case that that proposition will require, or need, a linguistic expression.
-Thus truth, again, must also be attached to sentences; not just to propositions (if we can really attach truth to abstract entities at all).
-However, Dummett still insists in talking about ‘interpretations’ of propositions.
+The amounts to the evident point that even if abstract propositions exist, what we say about them (or when we express them) evidently needs to be done with sentences.
+Thus we must "attach" truth to sentences even if it's really propositions which are the actual "bearers of truth".
+If it's the case that a sentence expresses a proposition, then it'll still be the case that that proposition will require (or need) a linguistic expression.
+Thus truth, again, must also be attached to sentences; not just to propositions.
+(If we can really attach truth to abstract entities at all.)
+However, Dummett still insists in talking about the "interpretations" of propositions.
 As I said, the fact of multiple and variable interpretations doesn't lead him away from propositions, but towards them.

 In that weren't the case, there would literally be an infinity of possible facts.
-For example, the fact that Paul Murphy is two foot away from that blackboard.
-Or the fact that two black shoes are next to two white shoes.
-Or even that one million planets do not have water on Tuesdays.
+For example, the fact that Paul Murphy is two foot away from that blackboard; the fact that two black shoes are next to two white shoes; Or even that one million planets do not have water on Tuesdays.
 Indeed it's even a fact that there are nth amount of specs of dirt on my computer screen; though yesterday there were ten less.

-Even this infinity of possible facts in not the only argument because we can say that despite this possible infinity they are still nevertheless facts.
-The factual aspect, however, is more to do with what is said about these bits of the world, whether planets, specs of dirt or blue shoes.
+Even this infinity of possible facts inn't the only argument because we can say that despite this possible infinity, they're still nevertheless facts.
+The factual aspect, however, is more to do with what's said about these bits of the world (whether planets, specs of dirt or blue shoes).
 In terms of the specs of dirt on my computer screen, we can say that these specs of dirt were indeed bits of the world before anything was said about them; though there were no facts about them until such facts were stated.